-However, it is not the State Champions that I am most excited about; not the races we have won; not the many first place finishes the team has been a part of.
-It’s the fact that ALL of the kids from the original team have earned a high school degree and gone on to some level of higher education; that every kid that has graduated from El Grupo is a life-long bike-lover; that many El Grupo youth alumni are working in bike shops around the country; that the team now is comprised of kids who expect things from themselves and are willing to try harder than they ever thought possible; and that they are setting and achieving life goals that have nothing to do with cycling, but everything to do with being good citizens.
+However, it is not the races we have won that we are most excited about; not the many first place finishes the team has been a part of.
+It’s the fact that ALL of the kids from the original team have earned a high school degree and gone on to some level of higher education; that every kid that has graduated from El Grupo is a life-long bike-lover; that many El Grupo youth alumni are working in bike shops around the country, and they are coming back to work for El Grupo; that the many programs of the organization now are comprised of kids who expect things from themselves and are willing to try harder than they ever thought possible; and that they are setting and achieving life goals that have nothing to do with cycling, but everything to do with being good citizens.

 El Grupo has gone from a rag-tag group of kids riding bikes to a respectable youth development organization with a variety of programs.
 These programs have reached thousands of youth over the years.
 There are programs for kids who want to adventure on their bikes and go camping.
 We have programs for the beginner rider that wants to gain skills and confidence; and we have programs for youth who want to challenge themselves physically in the sport and be part of a team.
 Just as it was in the beginning, every program of El Grupo focuses on helping kids be their best and getting more youth riding bikes than ever before.
 Our mission continues to be to empower youth through bicycles!

 From 2019-2020 Daniela and Ignacio took their bikes, loaded them up and rode through Europe and South America with their 10-year-old son, Damiano.